Bateman-Horn, polynomial Chowla and the Hasse principle with probability 1: Equidistribution of the von Mangoldt and Liouville functions

 \section{Equidistribution of the von Mangoldt and Liouville functions}

-Theorem~\ref{prop_general} essentially reduces the proofs of Theorems~\ref{thm_chowla} and~\ref{thm_main} to controlling sums of the Liouville function and the von Mangoldt function in short intervals and to polynomially large moduli, for all but a few moduli.
+Theorem~\ref{prop_general} essentially reduces the proofs of Theorems~\ref{thm_chowla} and~\ref{thm_main} to the problem of controlling sums of the Liouville function and the von Mangoldt function in short intervals and to polynomially large moduli, for all but a few moduli.
 This is the object of the following two results.

 \begin{proposition}[Liouville function in short intervals and progressions] Let $\varepsilon>0$ be small but fixed and let $A\geq 1$ be fixed.
 Let $x\geq x_0(A,\varepsilon)$.
-Let $c_0=5/24$.
-Then there exists a set $\mathcal{Q}\subset [(\log x)^{A},x]$ of integers satisfying
+Let $c_0=5/36$.
+Then there exists a set $\mathcal{Q}\subset [(\log x)^{A},x^{c_0}]$ of integers satisfying

 such that for any integer $1\leq q\leq x^{c_0}$ that is not a multiple of an element of $\mathcal{Q}$, we have

 \end{proposition}